flame-code/FLAME/docs/11_dynamics.rst

 ========

 The details of molecular dynamics simulations are specified here.
-Not all keywords apply to all available method.
+Not all keywords apply to every available method.
 Note that there is a fundamental difference in using dynamics to either sample free energies, or as a means to escape local minima in the minima hopping method.